WE ARE OPEN FOR THE 2025 SEASON

 250,000-500,000 Scoville units.

 A habanero with more backbone!
 The Red Savina was bred to be larger, hotter, and heavier than a traditional habanero.
 Back in 1994-2006, it held the title of hottest pepper in the world through the Guinness Book of World Records until the Ghost pepper came along.
 Officially these peppers clock in around 250,000 Scoville units, however, most say they are between 350,000 to 650,000.
-Seeds and info from Baker Creek.

 250,000-650,000 Scoville units.